 Hover over images for information about my journey.

 Think that it is best that I also highlight something so that you can get a greater understanding of why I share my story.
 Even though it is in BEAT’s guidelines that it isn’t advised to share images of when I was at my lowest weights, due to other sufferers from comparing themselves to those images, I strongly feel the need to share them is because I could only receive the best treatment for my ED was when I reached a critical BMI.
 This is disgusting and should be allowed to happen, not for me, and certainly not for anyone else.
 How can it be that someone has to be at a point of life-or-death for them to be able to get the treatment that they need for their illness?
 This doesn’t happen for many physical illnesses, but it continues to be the case for most, if not all mental illnesses to this day.
-So I hope you can be supportive in why I share these images.
+So I hope you can be supportive of why I share these images.
 It isn’t to gain attention for how unwell I became, but WHY I had to go so drastically low to stand a chance at recovering.

 During this week, I will be sharing more about my story as well as some advice for those who are going through an eating disorder and those who around the person suffering searching for a way to understand their illness better and help in the more supportive way.

-Also, I hope to get as many of you involved in ‘Sock It’ on Friday 3rd March where you get to wear you craziest socks in aid to raise money for BEAT!
+Also, I hope to get as many of you involved in ‘Sock It’ on Friday 3rd March where you get to wear your craziest socks in aid to raise money for BEAT!
 It would be fantastic if you could donate anything you can to help support this amazing cause.
 The link to my Just Giving page can be found here – ‘SOCK IT with Sarah Leanne’

 In the meantime, if you or someone close to you may be showing signs of an eating disorder, please seek professional help as soon as possible.
 Make an appointment with your GP and visit informative websites such as the National Eating Disorder Awareness NEDA and BEAT.